-- U4 the expansion, linkage and creation of well-designed and located wooded landscape elements (which respect existing field pattern, landform, remnant habitats and historic features and the condition/layout of field boundaries) in the largely pastoral farmed landscape units on the fringes of moorlands, through: - expanding / creating wood pasture or agroforestry on marginally economic grazing land - · planting scrub, wood pasture or woodland on areas of bracken - creating, extending and linking linear native tree/scrub cover (along field boundaries, lanes, ditches & watercourses) - increasing scattered tree/scrub cover - along boundaries, field corners and watercourses.
-This can include extending clough woodlands upslope (into the moorland fringes) - · planting new hedges, gapping up, buffering and widening existing hedgerows and restoring relict hedgerows in valley bottoms and up valley sides - managing existing historic shelterbelts and maintain drystone enclosures - · creating new cross-contour hedges and shelterbelts - creating new small woodlands set within the existing field pattern that link and connect existing wooded elements - · extending and linking valley-side riparian woodland, linear tree cover, scrub, hedgerows and scattered trees - · increasing tree cover associated with farmsteads/new farm buildings/small clusters of built form and the promotion of new trees as part of planning decisions
+- the expansion, linkage and creation of well-designed and located wooded landscape elements (which respect existing field pattern, landform, remnant habitats and historic features and the condition/layout of field boundaries) in the largely pastoral farmed landscape units on the fringes of moorlands, through: - expanding / creating wood pasture on marginally economic grazing land - planting scrub, wood pasture or woodland on areas of bracken - creating, extending and linking linear native tree/scrub cover (along field boundaries, lanes, ditches & watercourses) - increasing scattered tree/scrub cover along boundaries, field corners and watercourses.
+This can include extending clough woodlands upslope (into the moorland fringes) - planting new hedges, gapping up, buffering and widening existing hedgerows and restoring relict hedgerows in valley bottoms and up valley sides - managing existing historic shelterbelts and maintain drystone enclosures - creating new cross-contour hedges and shelterbelts the protection and management of individual trees or groups of trees within/on the boundaries of settlements which contribute to village character and landscape setting.
+These should be protected, positively managed and promoted as part of the planning process, aiming to secure a net increase in trees within/around settlements.

+- creating new small woodlands set within the existing field pattern that link and connect existing wooded elements - extending and linking valley-side riparian woodland, linear tree cover, scrub, hedgerows and scattered trees - increasing tree cover associated with farmsteads/new farm buildings/small clusters of built form and the promotion of new trees as part of planning decisions